Vice President Pence Visiting Putnam County Saturday

 According to a flight restriction on the Federal Aviation Administration website, there is a restriction from 3:45 PM until 8:15 PM for a military aircraft directly supporting the United States Secret Service and the Office of the Vice President of the United States.

-According to knowledgeable political sources who asked not to be identified, Pence will visit the Foster Supply in Scott Depot, WV.
+According to Delegate Geoff Foster (R-Putnam) and Delegate Nancy Foster (R-Putnam), Pence will visit the Foster Supply in Scott Depot, WV.

 Putnam County Commissioner Ron Foster owns Foster Supply.
 Delegate Geoff Foster (R-Putnam) works for the business.
 Delegate Nancy Foster (R-Putnam) is married to Ron Foster.